Azrif Nasrulhaq: Johor Darul Ta'zim

 On 29 June 2016, Johor Darul Ta'zim have finally officially announced their intention of signing Azrif from Selangor, after a month of speculation.
 On 15 July 2016, Azrif signed with a contract with Johor Darul Ta'zim after Football Association of Selangor (FAS) and the Johor Football Association (JFA) agreed on the transfer.
+On 13 September 2016, he make his debut for the club in the 2016 AFC Cup quarter-final match against Hong Kong club, South China.